Rick Anderson (pitcher)

+Anderson was a September call-up again in 1980, pitching in five games in his second and final MLB season.
+Anderson was on Seattle's 1981 Opening Day roster in the disabled list, then was sent down to the minors before playing in a game.
+After developing arm problems during the season, Anderson was released, ending his professional career.

 Anderson died from heart failure brought on by atherosclerosis on June 23, 1989.
 When his body was discovered in his Wilmington, California home, he was holding a letter from a fan.
 During his playing days, he was listed at 6 ft 2 in tall and 210 lb.
-At the time of his death, he weighed over 400 lb.
+At the time of his death, he weighed more than 400 lb.